rob-p/10commandments/the_rules.md

 19. thy plots shall be vector pdfs or svgs, never bitmaps
 20. tho shall not create multiple copies of input read files (e.g., Trinity)
 21. thou shalt work with gzipped files
+22. thou shalt check all input text files for the following before shouting: windows EOL marks, empty lines at the end of the file, the wrong number of columns, odd characters in the file, comments that aren't preceeded by a #